fsprojects/Paket/docs/content/paket-simplify.md

 ## Interactive mode

-Sometimes, you may still want to have control over some of the indirect depenedencies.
+Sometimes, you may still want to have control over some of the indirect dependencies.
 In this case you can use the `--interactive` flag, which will ask you to confirm before deleting a dependency from a file.